AlejandraRV91/PortfolioFullStackBackEnd/README.md

 # PetPalaceHub (Back-end)

-Welcome to PetPalaceHub, a project for managing information about pet owners and their pets.
+Welcome to PetPalaceHub, a project for managing information about pet stores and their pets.
 This document will guide you through the necessary steps to set up and understand the project on your local machine.

 ## Project Setup